209023852/Code_to_go_with_GY7720_Dissertation_Submission/README.md

 All data used in this study is open-source data from either government or Volunteer Geographical Information portals.
 Below is a list of the input data used within this study, as well as the open-source license that is attributed to the data.
 This information along with the access information will also be found in the README file in the data folder.

 ## California State Geoportal
-The open-source data for the California State Geoportal is under the [Open Government Data Act](https://www.congress.gov/bill/115th-congress/house-bill/4174/text#toc-H8E449FBAEFA34E45A6F1F20EFB13ED95)
+The open-source data for the California State Geoportal is under the [Creative Commons Attribution](https://creativecommons.org/licenses/by/3.0/)

 ## California Open Data
 The open-source data for the California Open Data portal falls under the [Open Government Data Act](https://www.congress.gov/bill/115th-congress/house-bill/4174/text#toc-H8E449FBAEFA34E45A6F1F20EFB13ED95)